ganeti/ganeti/doc/design-shared-storage.rst

 - The device will be available with the same path under all nodes in the node group.

-Introduction of an External Storage Interface
+Introduction of the External Storage Interface
 ==============================================

 Overview
 --------